onap/policy-clamp/docs/index.rst

 ..
 What are parameters and values?

-Currently, the CLAMP docker image can be deployed with small configuration needs.
+Currently, the CLAMP docker images can be deployed with small configuration needs.
 Though, you might need to make small adjustments to the configuration.
 As CLAMP is spring based, you can use the SPRING_APPLICATION_JSON environment variable to update its parameters.

 ..
 TODO detail config parameters and the usage